bigjohnson/8052Explorer/README.md

 Sdcc binary and make must be in command path.

-If you want burn a micro with the copiled file, without compiling yourelf, use the firmware build/8052Explorer.hex
+If you want burn a micro with the copiled file, without compiling yourelf, use the firmwares in prebuildhex folder.

 You should connect three led to: